lifegadget/ui-button/README.md

     Install the Ember CLI Autoprefixer ... this will ensure that the CSS animations are transformed to the appropriate browser syntax.
 It's also just a really good idea to have this installed anyway.
 Install it by:

     ````bash
-    ember install:addon ember-cli-autoprefixer
+    ember install ember-cli-autoprefixer
     ````

 - Twitter Bootstrap

     You'll want Twitter Bootstrap (SASS or otherwise) around to make everything look nice.
-You could style things yourself but this addon assumes a styling naming convention borrowed from Twitter.
+You could style things yourself but this addon assumes a styling naming convention borrowed from Bootstrap.

 ## Version Compatibility